matthewfeickert/venv-activate/README.md

 # venv-activate

-Bash tab completion of activation of Python virtual environments (that are installed under `$HOME/venvs`)
+Bash tab completion of creation and activation of Python virtual environments (that are installed under `$HOME/venvs`)

 ## Installation